By Kevin McSpadden

-Earlier this year, Mercom Capital Group’s Wendy Prabhu moderated a DistribuTECH panel session about energy storage system safety.
+At DistribuTECH 2022, Mercom Capital Group’s Wendy Prabhu moderated a panel session about energy storage system safety.
 One of the major discussion points involved the importance of community engagement to ensure that everyone understands the potential hazards of energy storage and how to handle an emergency situation.

 According to Ivan Aguilar, Chief Technology Officer at InnovationForce and former Arizona Public Service (APS) department leader, when it comes to safety practices around energy storage systems “It’s easy to get people aligned, but hard to keep people aligned.”

 During his time with APS, Aguilar learned the importance of community engagement and alignment the when the McMicken energy storage battery facility in Surprise, Arizona experienced a catastrophic fire.
 The blast injured four firefighters and resulted in APS shutting down two other facilities.
 The McMicken incident demonstrates that an unsuitable emergency response could result in substantial property damage and even the loss of human lives if utility field crews, emergency responders, and community leaders don’t understand and appropriately respond in an emergency situation.